How to add display conditions to your email?

 {% endhint %}

-The user profile has a `favorite_vehicle_id` attribute that contains the ID of an item in the catalog.
+Let's say you want to display vehicle information from your `vehicle_catalog`.
+The user profile has a `favorite_vehicle_id` attribute containing the ID of the item to fetch.

 >